 - Regional Economic Impact

-In supporting these priorities, 22 goals and 36 initiatives were developed to further reduce our environmental impacts, achieve economic benefits, and support our community.
+In supporting these priorities, 17 goals and 55 strategies were developed to further reduce our environmental impacts, achieve economic benefits, and support our community.
 The complete goals and initiatives, along with the detailed implementation plan can be found in the Sustainable Management Plan.

 Sustainability Initiative Snapshot